OpenNebula/website/content/product/cluster_configuration/backup_system/veeam.md

 - **CPU:** 4 cores
 - **Memory:** 16 GB RAM
 - **Disk:** Sufficient storage to hold all active backups.
 This server acts as a staging area to transfer backups from OpenNebula to the Veeam repository, so its disk must be large enough to accommodate the total size of these backups.

+## Veeam Backup Appliance Requirements
+When adding OpenNebula as a platform into Veeam, a KVM appliance will be deployed (step 4.2) as a VM into OpenNebula.
+This appliance has the following requirements:

+- **CPU:** 6 cores
+- **Memory:** 6 GB RAM
+- **Disk:** 100 GB

+Please make sure that there is an OpenNebula host with enough capacity for this appliance.
+The system and image datastores should also be able to accomodate the disk storage requirement.

 ## Installation and Configuration